aptos-foundation/AIPs/aips/aip-63.md

 ## Impact

-- Coin Creators: Each coin will now be automatically paired with a fungible asset type.
+- Coin Creators: Each coin will now be paired with a fungible asset type.
 The existing capabilities such as `MintCapability`, `FreezeCapability`, and `BurnCapability` will be leveraged to generate the corresponding `MintRef`, `TransferRef`, and `BurnRef` for the paired fungible asset.
-- Users: The process is seamless and requires no active involvement.
-The migration will occur automatically during transactions that involve `coin::deposit` or `coin::withdraw`.
+- Users: The process is seamless but requires active involvement.
+The migration will occur when the user call the migration function.
 Post-migration, all coins in a user's storage will be converted into their respective fungible asset forms.
 - DApps:
   - Smart contract: Existing dApps based on the coin standard won't be disrupted by this migration, as it's designed to be non-breaking.
 Users interacting with these protocols may notice the migration as a byproduct when they deposit or withdraw coins.
 Once the migration is complete, all accounts will have their APT represented as a fungible asset, enabling the ecosystem to develop using the fungible asset API and issue new fungible assets without a paired coin.
     - Indexing: The impact on indexing services may vary.
 It could be a significant change depending on how these services track balance and supply.